Signatures of alternating group actions with non-zero quotient genus: Introduction

 The proof of this theorem breaks down into four steps.
 In Section \ref{S:smallprimes}, we show that provided $2$ or $3$ divides one of the $n_i$, then $[h;n_1,\dots ,n_r]$ is an actual signature for $n\geq 40$.
-Henceforth, assuming none of the $n_i$ are divisible by $2$ or $3$, in Section \ref{S:twoperiod} we prove the result when the action has at least 2 periods for $n\geq 24$, and in Section \ref{S:oneperiod}, when it has 1 period for $n\geq 17$.
-To finish in Section \ref{S:compute}, we use computational methods to prove the result for all $n$ with $5\leq n\leq 40$, which combined with the previous results, completes the proof.
+Henceforth, assuming none of the $n_i$ are divisible by $2$ or $3$, in Section \ref{S:twoperiod} we prove the theorem when the action has at least 2 periods for $n\geq 24$, and in Section \ref{S:oneperiod}, when it has 1 period for $n\geq 17$.
+To finish in Section \ref{S:compute}, we use computational methods to prove the theorem for all $n$ with $5\leq n\leq 40$, which completes the proof.
 Note by Theorem \ref{T:RET}(1) we cannot have an unramified cover when $h=1$ and $\sigma>1$.
 We begin in Section \ref{S:background} with an outline of the proof and statements of core results we use in the proof.
 Section \ref{S:building} describes how we construct certain elements of $A_n$ which help us in the proof.